+Let's start with a refresher on the health benefits of collagen.
 Collagen is important because our body's natural collagen production begins to decline as we age.
 Our bodies may no longer absorb nutrients as well or synthesize them as efficiently.
 To ensure the body has enough of the ingredients required for collagen production, it is important to supplement with collagen and its necessary amino acids.

 "...
 The hide is constantly being regenerated over a few months," Vital Proteins founder Kurt Seidensticker says in the below video.
 "You end up getting a cow, from nose to tail, with a [healthier] source of collagen."

-For example, vitamin C, found in our Beauty Boost capsules and our Glow Collagen Shot, is a key nutrient involved in the formation of collagen by forming a precursor molecule called pro-collagen with the amino acids proline and lysine.
+For example, vitamin C, found in our Beauty Boost capsules and our Glow Collagen Shot, is a key nutrient involved in the formation of collagen.
+It forms a precursor molecule called pro-collagen, in which the amino acids proline and lysine are included.
 In order for vitamin C to work its magic in collagen synthesis, it needs a sufficient supply of the amino acids proline, glycine and lysine.

 Another product to consider the does not contain collagen but still supports overall wellness, is Spirulina.
 One of nature’s most perfect forms of nutrition, Spirulina is an amazing superfood sourced from blue-green algae.
 It's a great source of vitamin A, vitamin K and other potent phytonutrients that help to aid in the body’s ability to naturally detoxify while giving our overall energy levels a huge boost.
 A 100% vegan product, Spirulina is a great source of nutrition anyone can benefit from.